liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 The Blogs portlet also supports trackbacks and pingbacks.
-Trackbacks are special links that let you notify another site that you explicitly linked to them int the *Content* field.
-For example, if you wanted to write an entry in your blog and reference some other site's entry, you might put the URL to the other entry in the *Content* field and the trackback URL int the *Trackbacks Send* field.
+Trackbacks are special links that let you notify another site that you explicitly linked to them in the *Content* field.
+For example, if you wanted to write an entry in your blog and reference some other site's entry, you might put the URL to the other entry in the *Content* field and the trackback URL in the *Trackbacks Sent* field.
 If you have multiple URLs you want to send trackbacks to, separate them with spaces.

 If you want others who link to your blog to let you know about the link via